From NKAA, Notable Kentucky African Americans Database (main entry)

-Clark, John W.(born: 1871 - died: 1930) In 1897, John W. Clark was the first African American graduate from the University of Kansas School of Law.
+Clark, John W.(born: 1871 - died: 1930) In 1897, John W. Clark became the first African American graduate from the University of Kansas School of Law.
 The John W. and Gertrude Clark Scholarship was initially created at the school in 1967 as the John W. Clark Scholarship.

-After earning his law degree in 1897, three years later, in 1900, John W. Clark was a partner in the law office of McWilliams and Clark [source: p.
+After earning his law degree in 1897, Clark was a partner in the law office of McWilliams and Clark (as of 1900) [source: p.
 72 in Chittendens Lawrence City Directory, Volume V, 1900-1].
-Ten years later, John W. Clark was a lawyer and a judge in Lawrence.
-In 1930, John W. Clark and Henderson Graham, Sr. were the remaining lawyers in Kansas who were Kentucky natives, and John W. Clark died later that year.
+Ten years later, he was a lawyer and judge in Lawrence.
+In 1930 Clark and Henderson Graham, Sr. were the remaining lawyers in Kansas who were Kentucky natives; Clark died later that year.

-John W. Clark is buried in the Oak Hill Cemetery in Lawrence, KS.
+Clark is buried in the Oak Hill Cemetery in Lawrence, KS.
 He was the husband of Gertrude Clark.